Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 # Prepare your development environment

-This document describes how to prepare your development environment to build and use the **Microsoft Azure IoT device SDK for .NET**
+This document describes how to prepare your development environment to build and use the **Microsoft Azure IoT device client SDK for .NET**

 1. [Setting up a Windows development environment](#windows)
 2. [Directly using IoT Device Client SDK using NuGet packages](#directly_using_sdk)